ayotnomis/LACAttack/README.md

 2. Add to the Makefile :
   * Add to object (at the end of the line): attack.o
-  * Between rng.o and clean, add the line : attack.o: attack.c api.h rand.h ecc.h lac_param.h
+  * Between rng.o and clean, add the line : attack.o: attack.c api.h rand.h ecc.h lac_param.h attack.h
                                                  gcc -c attack.c $(cflags)

 To launch our attack, you need to use the function recover_s() that: